MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/index.md

 ms.localizationpriority: medium
 ---

+# Setting up an IDE

-# Setting up an IDE to use Xbox Live
+Setting up an IDE to use the Xbox Live SDK, for your target platforms.

 ### In this section